mdmohsin212/bp_tokenizer/README.md

 # BPE Tokenizer

-`bpe_tokenizer` is a high-performance Python tokenizer based on **Byte-Pair Encoding (BPE)**.
+`bp_tokenizer` is a high-performance Python tokenizer based on **Byte-Pair Encoding (BPE)**.
 It supports a **100k vocabulary**, efficient text encoding/decoding, batch processing, and basic text normalization.
 It is designed for **NLP applications**, preprocessing pipelines, or any project that requires custom tokenization.

 ## Features